Sod webworm adult (Lepidoptera) on lawn grass

 Integrated Pest Management Strategies

 1. Select webworm-resistant grass cultivars or tall fescue.
-The Kentucky bluegrass varieties, ‘Windsor’ and ‘Park’, show some tolerance for webworm.
-For chronic problems, select an endophytic grass (grass that contains beneficial fungi within their tissue).
+The Kentucky bluegrass varieties, ‘Windsor’ and ‘Park’, show some tolerance for webworms.
+For chronic problems, select an endophytic grass (grass that contains beneficial fungi within its tissue).

 2. Habitat management.
 Reduce the thatch level if it is thicker than 1/2 to 1 inch in depth.
 Webworms also like areas that are hot and dry during the day, which may be caused by soil compaction.
 Aerate the soil to bring back thicker growth, and the damage will be less noticeable.
 Water the lawn during periods of drought.